CCST Science & Technology Policy Fellows

-- How long the individual has known you and in what context
+- How long they have known you and in what context.

 Absolutely.
-The Selection Committee will be looking for candidates with broad experience.
-Previous employment or volunteer work that has no relationship to science or your academic career will be considered relevant as a demonstration of your overall experience, interests, and abilities.
-Also include any previous fellowships you have received, even though they may have been outside your current field.
+The CCST Science Fellows Selection Committee will be looking for candidates with broad experiences.
+Previous employment, volunteer work, and academic background that have no relationship to science or your current academic career will be considered relevant as a demonstration of your overall experience, interests, and abilities.

 Questions About the Fellowship Program